-Razer is Launching a Visa Pre-Paid Card For Youth—Featuring a Logo that Lights Up
+Razer Has a New Visa Pre-Paid Card That Lights Up

 Singapore tech firm Razer Inc may be best known for its gaming products—from peripherals like keyboards, mice and headphones, to gaming desktops and laptops—but CEO and co-founder Tan Min-Liang prefers to describe it as a youth lifestyle company.